Hareem-K/ENSF608_TeamProject/README.md

 * yourname-branch
   main
 ```

+Make all your changes in your branch only.
+We are all working in the same file, so pushing to main will create merge conflicts.

 ### 5. Make your changes (SQL work) in your branch only
 do **not** edit code on main - since we will all be working on the same file, we need to avoid merge conflicts